Achilles Exercise

 September 15, 2019 Tags: , , , , ,

 Painful Achilles tendon problems are common in people who perform repetitive running and jumping activities.
 It is also common in less active people.
-Sedentary individuals with chronic disease such as high blood pressure, obesity, and diabetes are at an increased risk.
+Sedentary people with chronic diseases like high blood pressure, obesity, and diabetes are at an increased risk.
+Thankfully, several different exercises can help.

 Even though it is commonly injured, the Achilles tendon is one of the largest and strongest tendons in the human body.
 It spans from your calf muscle in your lower leg down to its attachment on your heel.
 It helps transfer forces during routine walking and explosive movements in sports.

 Irritation of your tendon is commonly referred to as “Achilles tendinitis.”
 This implies the presence of inflammation.
-However, studies show there is an absence of inflammation in most people with a painful Achilles tendon.
+However, studies show inflammation is absent in most people with a painful Achilles tendon.
 It is now widely believed the problem is related to degeneration and weakening of your tendon, not inflammation.
-This explains why many treatments aimed at reducing inflammation, such as rest and anti-inflammatory medications, are ineffective.
+This explains why many treatments to reduce inflammation, such as rest and anti-inflammatory medications, are ineffective.

 The Role of Exercise in Managing a Painful Achilles Tendon

 Some pain, usually 5/10 or less is acceptable during exercise.
 However, increased pain experienced during exercise should not persist until the next day.
 If this occurs, see your physical therapist.
 Traditionally, exercise includes eccentrics characterized by slow lowering of your heel from a tip-toe position.
-More recently, other forms of strengthening exercise have been found to be equally effective.
-The 4 exercises described here have been supported by the latest research.
+Other forms of strengthening exercises are equally effective.
+The 4 exercises described here are supported by the latest research.

 2-Leg Heel Raise

-This is the first exercise to be performed as part of a progression.
+This is the first exercise to try as part of a progression.
 Stand with equal weight distributed between both your legs.
 Hold on to a wall or other object for support.
-Slowly rise up on both tip-toes.
+Slowly rise on both tip-toes.
 Pause for 2 seconds then slowly lower to the starting position.

 Perform 3 sets of 15 repetitions daily.
 As pain diminishes and strength improves over a few weeks, begin performing this exercise with your heels hanging from a step.
 This increases the range of motion of the exercise and provides a stretch stimulus to the tendon.
 Progress the exercise further by adding a backpack with 10 pounds of weight.